LucasGdosR/portfolio/README.md

 - [Stacks & Queues](https://github.com/LucasGdosR/DSA-Exercises/tree/main/stacks_queues) - a Deque implementation, a Stack implementation, a Queue implementation that uses 2 Stacks under the hood (not for production), and a Randomized Queue.
 - [Tries](https://github.com/LucasGdosR/DSA-Exercises/tree/main/boggle) - an application to find all possible words in a Boggle board.
 It uses a Trie implemented from scratch holding words from a dictionary, and Depth First Search to find all valid words, with a Set holding the words found, to prevent duplicates.
 - [Union Find](https://github.com/LucasGdosR/DSA-Exercises/tree/main/union_find) - some interesting interview questions answered, and a Monte Carlo simulation of a percolation problem.

-## Systems
-- [Assembler](https://github.com/LucasGdosR/nand2tetris/tree/main/assembler) - an assembler written in Java to convert symbolic assembly to machine code.
-Capstone of the first part of the [Nand2Tetris](https://www.nand2tetris.org/) course.

 ## Misc
 - [CS50 Final Project](https://github.com/LucasGdosR/CS50-Final-Project) (Python/Flask) - my first web application.
 It's filled with bad practices, but also has some linear programming using python's scipy, as well as frontend/backend integration using flask.